redbastie/tailwire/readme.md

 # Tailwire

-Build web apps without having to write HTML, CSS, or JavaScript!
+Build reactive web apps without having to write HTML, CSS, or JavaScript!
 Powered by Laravel Livewire and Tailwind.

 Imagine a world where you no longer have to constantly context switch between HTML, CSS, and Javascript.
 Where all of your code can reside in self-contained PHP component classes.
 Even your database migration logic can stay inside of your models.
 It's kind of like SwiftUI for PHP!